ParameswaranSajeenthiran/ParameswaranSajeenthiran/README.md

 - 💞️ Worked as an intern and an Associate Software Developer at Senzmate IoT Intelligence Pvt Ltd.
 - 📫 Email  psajeendran@gmail.com to rech me out

-Take a look at my portfolio -https://parameswaransajeenthiran.github.io/
+Take a look at my portfolio at https://parameswaransajeenthiran.github.io/
 <!---
 ParameswaranSajeenthiran/ParameswaranSajeenthiran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.